Solar electrician

 What it's like

-You’ll have a strong understanding of electrical systems and safety procedures.
+As a solar electrician, you'll work with cutting-edge technology to bring clean energy to homes and businesses.
 You’ll often work on large-scale or grid-tied systems that need advanced electrical expertise.

 Your tasks might include: